BresoDEV/C_AutoGui/README.md

 Click on Add New Item
 Select Class
 Put any name you want
-Copy and paste all code to your new class file
+Copy and paste all code of CAutoGui.cs to your new class file Done
-Done

 ```